deliteser112/eclipse-platform-releng-buildtools/docs/proxy-setup.md

 override those in the default file.

-The values that need to be changed include the project name, the Nomulus endpoint, encrypted certificate/key combo filename, Cloud KMS keyring and key names, etc. Refer to the default file for detailed descriptions on each field.
+The values that need to be changed include the project name, the Nomulus endpoint, encrypted certificate/key combo filename and the GCS bucket it is stored in, Cloud KMS keyring and key names, etc. Refer to the default file for detailed descriptions on each field.

 ### Upload proxy docker image to GCR